 As Such we are a long way off ever even trying one let alone being in a position to recommend them.
-We write more about the topic in our best Snorkel Mask Review and our Full Face vs Two Piece Snorkel Mask Review.
+We write more about the topic in our best Snorkel Mask Review and our Full Face vs Two-Piece Snorkel Mask Review.

-Honestly that is all you NEED.
+Honestly, that is all you NEED.
 The rest of this equipment list is useful and we obviously own it all, but there are still times we just throw on the mask and jump into the ocean.
-As we mentioned above the mask need not be overly expensive and the snorkel cheap $40-50 will get a great set that could last as long time.
+As we mentioned above the mask need not be overly expensive and the snorkel cheap $40-50 will get a great set that could last a long time.
 So really there is nothing stopping you from buying a mask and enjoying the incredible undersea world.

-But the following can make the whole experience far more enjoyable, comfortable and extend your range and ability.
+But the following can make the whole experience far more enjoyable, and comfortable and extend your range and ability.

 Fins, or Flippers if you prefer, are completely transformative in the context of snorkeling.
 It makes the difference between Snorkeling and swimming with a mask on.
-Without fins motion comes from swimming. using your arms and legs in conjunction to move through the water.
+Without fins, motion comes from swimming. using your arms and legs in conjunction to move through the water.
 You may be surprised to find out that using your legs for swimming provides very little propulsion.
-So the Arms muxt be used to power you along.
+So the Arms must be used to power you along.
 This is both hard work and can scare and spook the fish.

 By using fins you can massively increase the amount of propulsion you get from your legs and hence glide around almost effortlessly with less noise and movement to disturb the sea life.
 They really are a win-win.
-And there is no need to splash out a good pair of fins can be bought for $20-30 and can be very light and quite compact so won’t take up too much of your luggage allowance.
+And there is no need to splash out, a good pair of fins can be bought for $20-30 and can be very light and quite compact so won’t take up too much of your luggage allowance.

 Finally Fins hugely help if you want to advance onto Skin Diving.
 By this we mean diving down under the surface, for short periods of time, to get a closer look at the reef and wildlife.
 For this fins become essential as moving underwater without is just too costly in terms of oxygen use.
 Meaning you will run out of breath too soon.
-Fins allow you to stay down far long.
+Fins allow you to stay down for far longer.

 Best Fins for Snorkeling

 When Looking for fins for Snorkeling there is not too much to look out for.
-We look for short fins rather than full size for numerous reasons, Short Fins are lighter and Smaller so these are more convenient for traveling, they fit in even a carry-on and don’t take too much of you baggage allowance.
+We look for short fins rather than full size for numerous reasons, Short Fins are lighter and Smaller so these are more convenient for traveling, they fit in even a carry-on and don’t take too much of your baggage allowance.

 They are also lighter and easier for packing in the beach bag and carrying to and from the Snorkel Sites.
 But most importantly they actually work better for snorkeling.

 Full fins work best when Scuba Diving.
 They allow a long slow kick that allows effortless movement through the water.
 On the surface, this is less effective and a faster kick propels you through the water better.
-They allow better maneuverability when diving and are generally just a lot more manageable.
+They allow better maneuverability when diving under and are generally just a lot more manageable.